The Bunker Cycle

 Bliss, ND is a tiny, forgotten town.
 Population: 16.
 Demographics: 93.7% white; 6.3% black.
 Country living can be harsh, but here, everyone’s family.
 Until a known white separatist leader comes to town, planning to get himself elected mayor and build himself the first American all-whites town–whether the townspeople like it or not.
 And boy, do they ever not.
 Based on a true story, White explores family, fear, loneliness, and what it is to be white in rural America today.

 Developed at the HBMG Foundation’s National Winter Playwrights Retreat 2018.

 Krav Maga!
 (2 M, 3 F)

 When Monica begins taking Israeli special forces fighting (AKA Krav Maga!) as a self-defense class (and also a form of therapy) she starts to believe in a version of herself that is confident, strong, empowered.
 Then she punches multiple people that she loves in the face, and has to deal with the consequences.
 Krav Maga! explores intimacy, love, and the rules of dating through a lens of exercise, violence, and food.

 Susan’s mother has always believed that Susan is a changeling, but Susan’s sister Bernice has protected and befriended her all their lives.
 Now that Susan is about to get married, she is more and more restless–does she really belong here? could she belong somewhere else?
-She goes in search of fairies, and when she finds them, new questions arise: after all, they didn’t really want her.
-They traded her for someone else.
-Can she ever belong anywhere?
-Or is this just good enough?
-A play set to traditional Appalachian folk music.
-Set in the isolated hills of 1890s Appalachia.
+She goes in search of fairies, and when she finds them, new questions arise: Can she ever belong anywhere?
+A play filled with traditional Appalachian folk music, Set in the isolated hills of 1890s Appalachia.